 Coping with catastrophe: what keeps us going in the face of adversity?
 Amie Du Buisson-Spargo is a drama student set to follow in the footsteps of Grace Kelly and Robert Redford when she starts at the New York acting school they attended.

 What is computer vision syndrome – and how can I prevent it?
 Do you sit in front of a screen at work for hours, then leave with a headache, sore, dry, blurry eyes and a painful neck?

 You spot a tiny goblet clearly designed for a doll, only to be told it is a “wine glass”.
 What look like side plates turn out to be dinner plates.
 The real side plates resemble saucers.
 Back in a modern kitchen, you suddenly notice how vast everything is – 28cm has become a normal diameter for a dinner plate, which in the 1950s would have been 25cm.
-Just because we are eating off these great expanses of china does not of course mean that we have to serve ourselves bigger portions.
 Why feeling like a fraud can be a good thing.
-Image copyright iStock If you feel inadequate or that you are likely to be "found out" at work, you're probably not alone.
+Image copyright iStock.

 Many of them come several times a week, sometimes for years, in keeping with analytic tradition.
 He has an impressive track record treating anxiety, depression and other disorders in adults and children, through the medium of uncensored and largely unstructured talk.
 10 best foods to make from scratch and save money.